 Cyclical Value Investing: Strategies & Opportunities

-Cyclical Stocks: These are shares of companies that tend to perform well during economic upswings.
-Common examples include companies in the automotive and travel industries.
+Cyclical Stocks: These are shares of companies that tend to thrive during economic upswings.
+Common examples include firms in the automotive, travel and luxury goods sectors.
+Investors often seek these stocks when valuations are low, anticipating a rebound as economic conditions improve.

 What is cyclical value investing and how does it work?